Giovanni Mpetshi Perricard: 2025: First French Open win

 He opened the season by reaching the semifinals in Brisbane, but exited in the first round at the Australian Open.
-He managed to reach the second round at Indian Wells, but subsequently suffered five exits in her debut match.
+He managed to reach the second round at Indian Wells, but subsequently suffered five exits in his debut match.

 In May, Mpetshi Perricard won his first Challenger title in more than a year at the Paribas Primrose Bordeaux, defeating Nikoloz Basilashvili in the final.
 He exits in the second round in Hamburg.
 Later that month, Mpetshi Perricard won his first match at the French Open by defeating Zizou Bergs in the first round.
 He lost in the second round to Damir Džumhur.

 During the grass season, he exited in the first round in all three tournaments he played, including Wimbledon, where, however, he stood out by taking world number 5, Taylor Fritz, to the fifth set.
 In the match, he broke the tournament record in the first round with a 153 mph serve, yet still lost the point to Taylor Fritz.

 Reaches semifinals at Winston-Salem Open, exits in US Open debut.
 In Shanghai he reached the quarterfinals of a Masters 1000 for the first time, defeating Taylor Fritz and earning his first victory against a top 10 player.
 At the European Open he reached the semifinal, obtaining his second victory against a top 10 player, Lorenzo Musetti.
 He then exited in the first round at the Swiss Indoors, where he was the defending champion, at the Paris Masters and at the Moselle Open.